 And as I am getting older and (just a little bit) wiser, I wanted to share some things I’ve learned since my last birthday with you!
 Hopeing that, I don’t know, maybe they’ll help you out?
 Maybe it will be some brand new information that will be totally life changing and uplifting? (hahah, unlikely- but still, I’m doing my part here).

 P.S.: I did try to keep the post shorter, but as usual, failed miserably.

 - Patience is key.
 If you truly want to build something in your life, and you give it your time, efforts and energy, you will eventually get there.
-But it’s important to remember that this time spent learning, struggling, grinding and hustling for your goal is just as important as the accomplishment itself, because that’s actually when you get polished and moulded as a human being.
-So don’t try to skip any steps in a desperate race towards reaching your goal- just know that your time will come.
+But it’s important to remember that this time spent learning, struggling, grinding and hustling for your goal is just as important as the accomplishment itself.
+Know that this is actually the time when you get polished and moulded as a human being.
+So don’t try to skip any steps in a desperate race towards reaching your goal- be assured that your time will come.

 - Your time and your health are the two single hottest commodities you are sitting on, period.
 Trade them wisely.

 - Nothing stays the same.
 Life will keep coming at you with the good and the bad, and you will learn that change becomes a constant in itself.
 There is nothing you can do to stop it, and you actually shouldn’t even try, because all change means growth.
 And if you can actually learn to see it as such, and teach yourself to find the good in even the worst situation, you will lend yourself and your mental health a big helping hand.